blindTissue/logit_lens_llama_advanced/README.md

 - **Interventions**: Modify internal streams (Residual, Attention, MLP)
     - **Zero**: Zero out specific vector streams.
     - **Scale**: Scale vectors by a factor.
-    - **Block Attention**: Prevent information flow between specific tokens or across layers.
+    - **Block Attention**: Prevent information flow between specific tokens on a layer or across layers.
         - FYI: Attention blocking mechanism happens before softmax, sending -inf to attention scores.
 Attention scores will add up to 1.
 - **Session Management**: Save and load your analysis sessions (config + full tensor state).
+    - Sessions will be saved to `saved_states/` directory. example saved states are included in the repository.
+    - Interventions, LogitLens results are saved in the `config.json` file
-    - Tensor States are shared for futher experiments (L2 norm, cosine similarity, etc.)
+    - Activations are saved in the `tensors.npz` file.
+These can be used for futher experiments (L2 norm, cosine similarity, etc.)

 ## Installation